kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

 )
 ```

-viewing tables in connection
+After establishing the connection, it became possible to view tables connected from Big Query Cloud to Posit Cloud Studio.
 ```
 dbListTables(con)
 ```

-viewing fields in the table
+Further, to validate the corectness of the connection, a listing of fields in the required table from Big Query Cloud was displayed in Posit Cloud Studio, based on the function below.

 ```
 dbListFields(con, "cyclistic_2022_dataset_clean")
 ```

-creating a table in Posit Cloud studio
+As next step, a new table was created in Posit Cloud Studio based on connection with the cleaned dataset in Big Query Cloud.

 ```
 trips_2022_clean <- tbl(con,"cyclistic_2022_dataset_clean")